 ZAP Overview: Open Source Application Security Testing

-ZAP (sometimes referred to as Zed Attack Proxy or OWASP ZAP) is an open source application security testing tool that is popular among software developers, enterprise security teams, and penetration testers alike.
+OWASP Zed Attack Proxy (ZAP) (sometimes referred to as Zed Attack Proxy or OWASP ZAP) is an open-source application security testing tool among software developers, enterprise security teams, and penetration testers alike.
 ZAP was founded in 2010 by Simon Bennetts.
-Since then, ZAP has grown to become an industry standard and the most widely used application security scanner
+Since then, ZAP has grown to become one of the most popular free security tools, an industry standard, and the most widely used application security scanner.

 Specifically, ZAP is a dynamic application security testing tool, which means that it runs active tests against the running application.
-These tests identify potential security vulnerabilities within the application and backing APIs, equipping engineers with the information to fix any found issues.
+These tests identify potential security vulnerabilities within the application and APIs, equipping engineers with the information to fix any issues found.

 One thing that sets ZAP apart from other web application security testing tools is its ability to be automated.
 While it is still frequently used by penetration testers or individuals running manual security tests, ZAP’s automation via API has allowed it to be used at scale within engineering teams such as Facebook, Intuit, and more.